danielsuo/danielsuo.github.io/projects/bitcoin/index.md

 - [Coin.jl](https://github.com/danielsuo/Coin.jl): A (self-educational, incomplete, and likely incorrect) library for working with Bitcoin written in Julia

 ## Reading List
-Borrowed heavily from the [Satoshi Nakamoto Institute](http://nakamotoinstitute.org/).
 Bullets without links are future readings.
 Notes linked where available.

 <ul>